Systems Dynamics: The Importance of Avoiding Gender Bias in Performance Reviews

-Systems Dynamics, through a unification of organizational studies, behavioral decision theory, and engineering concepts, offers a theoretical and empirical foundation for structuring relationships in complex systems (Anderson & Johnson, 1997).
-To effectively recognize and evaluate Systems Dynamics, we must appreciate the interconnections between and among the parts of a given system and must synthesize those interconnections into effectively an integrated view of the complete system (Anderson & Johnson, 1997).
+Through a unification of organizational studies, behavioral decision theory, and engineering concepts, Systems Dynamics offers a theoretical and empirical foundation for structuring relationships in complex systems (Anderson & Johnson, 1997).
+To effectively recognize and evaluate Systems Dynamics, we must appreciate the interconnections between and among the parts of a given system; we must synthesize those interconnections into an integrated view of the complete system (Anderson & Johnson, 1997).

-Understanding and responding appropriately to systems dynamics is about having an active awareness (i.e., observing, sensing, intuiting, measuring, and adapting) of the environment and developing with accuracy dynamic strategies and action plans based on the current, sometimes in-the-moment, need as well as anticipated needs (Canton, 2015).
+Understanding and responding appropriately to systems dynamics is about having an active awareness (i.e., observing, sensing, intuiting, measuring, and adapting) of the environment and accurately developing dynamic strategies and action plans based on current, in-the-moment, and anticipated needs (Canton, 2015).

-Again, we exist as systems having subsystems, we exist within systems and subsystems, we are constantly influencing systems and constantly being influenced by systems, all of which remain continually in flux, from larger than galaxies to smaller than atoms (Cornish, 2004).
-All exists within a constant state of change, within which connections are continuously being formed and broken within and among systems (Cornish, 2004).
+Again, we exist as systems having subsystems.
+We live within systems and subsystems.
+We are constantly influencing and being influenced by systems, all of which remain continually in flux, from larger than galaxies to smaller than atoms (Cornish, 2004).
+Everything exists within a constant state of change, within which connections are continuously being formed and broken within and among systems (Cornish, 2004).

-In business, the systems approach focuses on relationships among things, rather than the things themselves, as the relationships (and interactions) among things are the shapers of events (Cornish, 2004).
-Taking a systems approach (i.e., evaluating systems dynamics by using systems thinking) helps us to think more broadly about how events occur, affording us a structure to suggest probable outcomes (Cornish, 2004), and a framework for effective preparation, proactive strategies, and appropriate responses to change.
+The systems approach focuses on relationships among things rather than the things themselves, as the relationships (and interactions) among things are the shapers of events (Cornish, 2004).
+Systems thinking helps us think more broadly about how events occur, perceive structures suggesting probable outcomes, and develop frameworks for effective preparation, proactive strategy development, and appropriate responses to change (Cornish, 2004).